Bergam0t/stars-treat-sim-vidigi-demo/README.md

 ```

-Alternative you can design and execute individual experiments by creating a `Scenario` object
+Alternative you can design and execute individual experiments by creating a `Scenario` object:

 ```python
 from treat_sim.model import Scenario, multiple_replications